 Hidden Love for Keyboards

-Keyboards are an everyday thing that people use, in one form or another.
-For exapmle, digital keyboards on a smartphone, or a physical keyboard that is used to type on to send millions of emails each day.
+Keyboards are used daily, in one form or another.
+For example, digital keyboards on a smartphone, or a physical keyboard that types millions of emails each day.
 The physical keyboard is more than just a tool to type, but an extension to everyone’s lives.
-It is an extension, obviously , but rather quite a necessary one because it is not entirely necessary for life, however, it could be beneficial.
+It is an extension, obviously , but quite a necessary one because it is not entirely necessary for life, however, it could be beneficial.
 Today, electronics are used every single day in some form or another, either for professional use or leisure use, and to accompany most electronics, a keyboard is used.
 To write this essay, a keyboard is used.
 To get into a computer, the keyboard is used to type the password that allows entry into the computer.
 The keyboard is an item that is the passageway to many things that people have been ignorant about.
 The keyboard is used for many things that are not even the slightest looked at or praised, for example, innovation, inspiration, and a hobby.

 To begin looking at a keyboard, going back to the roots of the invention that inspired the keyboard is necessary.
 The typewriter is the archaic father of the keyboard, patented in 1868 by Christopher Latham Sholes.
 The original typewriter only had 28 keys that were heavily influenced by a piano’s layout.
 The format of the typewriter changed three more times until it closely resembled the main parts of the keyboard currently: the most popularly known keyboard format; QWERTY (not including the F keys and the extra keys to the right of the enter key) (Brahambhatt).
 To give credit where credit is due, the invention of the QWERTY typewriter brought forth many pieces of history as physical copies, however, imagine if the people currently were to use typewriters to write an essay.
 The difficulties of just removing a singular mistake are abysmal.
 With the invention of the modern QWERTY keyboard, the singular mistake could be easily removed with the stroke of a key, and just as if nothing happened, people could continue back on track to what they were doing.
 Comparatively, the importance of keyboards cannot be overlooked.
 When working on a certain task has there ever been a moment of eureka that occurs, but not acted upon?
-Let's put that in the context of keyboards.
+The same idea goes for keyboard.

 Has there ever been pondering about how the keyboard works?
 Just as if the backspace were to be pressed, what happens?
 The simple rundown of the inner mechanisms of the keyboard is that there are batteries, a simple printed circuit board and a microprocessor.
 When the keys are pressed, the keys send three volts of electricity through the conductive lines to be sent to the microprocessor (Branch Education 00:01:06-00:02:05).
 Through this interaction the microprocessor sends information to the main processor which then puts the information on the screen.
 The video’s explanation is much more intriguing compared to the simple rundown, and with the complexities of such an item, there is bound to be some inspiration to someone.
-On a larger scale, the intrigue could turn into something much larger, this could be an opportunity for people to pursue a certain field of jobs or even hobbies.
+On a larger scale, the intrigue could turn into something much larger, this could be an opportunity for people to pursue a certain field or as a hobby.